CaftBotti/manim_pi_creatures/README.md

 pip install -r requirements.txt
 ```

-It will install some python site-packages, like numpy.
+It will install some python site-packages, like pycairo, scipy and numpy.

-And ensure that you installed these requirements and set their path environments:
+And please ensure that you installed these requirements and set their path environments:

 `FFmpeg`, `dvisvgm` and `MikTeX`.